How Ayurveda Incorporates Hemp Into Its Holistic Approach To Healing

 The Healing Powers of Hemp: What Ayurveda Says About This Ancient Herb

-Hemp is a variety of the Cannabis sativa plant and has been used for medicinal purposes for centuries.
+- Hemp is a variety of the Cannabis sativa plant and has been used for medicinal purposes for centuries.
 It contains over a hundred different compounds called cannabinoids, with the most well-known being tetrahydrocannabinol (THC) and cannabidiol (CBD).

-According to Ayurveda, hemp has a long history of use for its therapeutic properties.
+- According to Ayurveda, hemp has a long history of use for its therapeutic properties.
 In Ayurvedic medicine, hemp is known as “Vijaya” and is classified as a “sattvic” herb, meaning it is considered to be pure and balancing to the mind and body.

-Hemp has been traditionally used in Ayurveda to treat a variety of conditions, including pain, inflammation, anxiety, and insomnia.
-It is believed that hemp can help to balance the body’s natural systems, including the endocannabinoid system (ECS), which plays a role in regulating pain, mood, and immune function.
+- It is believed that hemp can help to balance the body’s natural systems, including the endocannabinoid system (ECS), which plays a role in regulating pain, mood, and immune function.

-One of the main cannabinoids found in hemp is CBD, which is non-psychoactive and does not produce the “high” associated with THC.
-CBD has been found to have anti-inflammatory, analgesic, and anxiolytic (anti-anxiety) properties, making it a potentially useful herb for a variety of conditions.
+- CBD has been found to have anti-inflammatory, analgesic, and anxiolytic (anti-anxiety) properties, making it a potentially useful herb for a variety of conditions.

-In addition to its medicinal properties, hemp is also used in Ayurveda for spiritual and ritual purposes.
+- In addition to its medicinal properties, hemp is also used in Ayurveda for spiritual and ritual purposes.
 It is believed to have a purifying effect on the mind and can help promote mental clarity and focus.

-Ayurveda recognizes hemp as a valuable herb with therapeutic properties that can be used to support a variety of health conditions.
+Ayurveda recognises hemp as a valuable herb with therapeutic properties that can be used to support a variety of health conditions.
 While more research is needed to fully understand the mechanisms, the traditional use of this herb suggests that it has a place in modern holistic health practices.
 As with any Ayurvedic herb, it is important to use hemp in a balanced and mindful way to support overall health and well-being.

 Hemp and the Endocannabinoid System

-Endocannabinoids are molecules that are produced by the body and act as messengers, sending signals to the receptors to help regulate various bodily functions.
-Receptors are proteins that are found on the surface of cells and respond to the endocannabinoids.
+- Endocannabinoids are molecules produced by the body and act as messengers, sending signals to the receptors to help regulate various bodily functions.
+Receptors are proteins found on the surface of cells and respond to the endocannabinoids.
 Enzymes break down the endocannabinoids once they have served their purpose.
-The two most well-known cannabinoids found in hemp are THC and CBD.
-THC binds to the CB1 receptor in the brain and nervous system, which can result in a range of effects, including altered perception, mood changes, and decreased pain.

-CBD, THC, and other cannabinoids
+CBD, THC, and Other Cannabinoids

 Hemp contains more than 100 different cannabinoids, but the most well-known and studied are THC (tetrahydrocannabinol) and CBD (cannabidiol).
 Here are some other cannabinoids found in hemp: